 With regards to duty patterns, the positive feedback from HMICFRS was highlighted by the Chief Fire Officer, noting the importance of utilising family-friendly approaches.
-This adoption was incorporated within the new Integrated Risk Management Plan (IRMP).
+This adoption was incorporated within the proposed Community Integrated Risk Management Plan (IRMP).

-The Chief Fire Officer advised Members that the Authority had sought interest in a flexible working fire engine, but that there had not been enough to run an appliance.
+The Chief Fire Officer advised Members that the Authority had sought interest in a flexible working fire engine, but that there had not been enough interest to staff an appliance.
 It was suggested that the multitude of duty system benefited the firefighters who could seek to find a working pattern that suited their lifestyle at that time in their career.